(This post contains affiliate links. Read my full disclosure.)

 Aimed at people doing

-I think this book is more for transformative, disruptive, organisational change instead of project-led ‘small’ change, but the theories, case studies and techniques can definitely be applied to a project environment.
+I think this book is more for transformative, disruptive, organizational change instead of project-led ‘small’ change, but the theories, case studies, and techniques can definitely be applied to a project environment.

 3. Our Iceberg is Melting by John P. Kotter

 Another book by Kotter, Our Iceberg is Melting: Changing and Succeeding Under Any Conditions, is an easy read about why the ‘burning platform’ is essential to help businesses move to new ways of doing things.

 I loved this book when I read it: it’s a business fable (which is not a type of book I like to read) but it’s fun, and it definitely gets the message across.
 It’s about a group of penguins living on an iceberg and how they come to terms with what their next steps should be.
 You’ll read it and be nodding along: “Oh, that’s just like my colleague X.”

 The point of the book is to highlight different archetypes: the types of colleagues you will most likely be working with (or who will be blocking the change) during the project.
 When you better understand what drives them, you can create a change plan that supports everyone’s needs and brings people together behind the vision.

 Oh, a ‘burning platform’ is where the change is so extreme you have to jump from the burning platform into the sea in order to move forward (and survive) and there is no going back.
 We had one of these on my largest project to date and it was an awesome way of helping people understand why we were going ahead with the change.